open-telemetry/opentelemetry-android/demo-app/README.md

 ### Known Gaps
 As of now, there are a few areas where the instrumentation might not be comprehensive:

-* Crash Reporting
-App crashes are automatically reported, but the app currently does not include any features that intentionally trigger crashes.

 * HTTP Client Instrumentation
 OpenTelemetry Android supports automatic instrumentation for HTTP client libraries.
 This feature captures spans for HTTP requests with details.
 However, the demo app does not currently demonstrate this feature as it doesn't make any network requests.